r00b/roob1090/packages/serve1090/README.md

 #### Installation and execution

-`npm run compose` (`docker-compose up -d --build`) will start the entire `serve1090` stack within two `docker` containers, one for the `express` server and one for KeyDB.
+`docker-compose up -d --build` will start the entire `serve1090` stack within two `docker` containers, one for the `express` server and one for KeyDB.
 The `express` server running in the container supports hot reloading.

 By default, the app builds under `NODE_ENV=development`.
 For a production build without hot reloading that uses a performance logger and PM2 for crash recovery, change `NODE_ENV` to `production` in `.env` and run `npm compose`.